Our HighPointe Family

 Ken Ziel, CEO

 Ken has served on the boards of six different developmental disability and health care service organizations.
 He also serves on a grant committee approving grants to agencies providing services to the developmentally disabled population.
 He is a graduate of Denver Seminary and spent several years working in China and Indonesia with Christian mission organizations focusing on program development.
-Ken started his career in accounting and finance working for two international accounting and consulting firms as well serving as CFO for several early stage companies.
+Ken started his career in accounting and finance, working for two international accounting and consulting firms, as well serving as CFO for several early stage companies.

-Chris Vasquez, Denver Area Director
+Chris Vasquez, President

 Chris, along with his wife Carrie, have been avid supporters of individuals with disabilities since their daughter Nicole was born with an early stage brain malformation diagnosed.
 His daughter, now 25 years of age and dependent upon a wheelchair and fulltime caregiver support, has been his heart’s passion and continues to motivate him to help create and foster environments for the disabled community to ensure there are resources and opportunities for them to thrive.
-If he is not working with the local school district to ensure the Regional Transportation District did not remove the RTD Access-a-Ride program for the disabled students, then you will find him volunteering at the Adult Day Facility where his daughter attends in addition to supporting various fundraising and organized charity events.
+If he is not working with the local school district to ensure the Regional Transportation District did not remove the RTD Access-a-Ride program for the disabled students, then you will find him volunteering at the Adult Day Facility his daughter attends, in addition to supporting various fundraising and organized charity events.